-Notice of the 2020 Annual General Meeting to be held on Friday, 6 November 2020 will be sent to shareholders separately.
-Members wishing to vote, should return forms of proxy to the Company’s Registrar not less than 48 hours before the time for holding the meeting.
+Notice of the 2021 Annual General Meeting to be held on Friday, 12 November 2021 will be sent to shareholders separately.
+Members wishing to vote should return forms of proxy to the Company’s Registrar not less than 48 hours before the time for holding the meeting.

 The formal notice convening the Annual General Meeting, together with explanatory notes, will be found in a separate circular which will be sent to shareholders separately and will be available on the Company’s website.
 Shareholders will also find with the Notice of Annual General Meeting a form of proxy for use in connection with the meeting.

-Details of Directors’ pay, service contracts and Directors’ interests in the ordinary shares of the Company are included in the Directors’ Remuneration Report on pages 78 to 100.
+Details of Directors’ pay, service contracts and interests in the ordinary shares of the Company are included in the Directors’ Remuneration Report on pages 128 to 153.

 Formal appraisals of the Executive Directors were undertaken during the financial year.
-All the Non-Executive Directors underwent an annual appraisal conducted by the Senior Independent Non-Executive Director.
-The Board confirms that Matthew Pratt and Barbara Richmond, who stand for reappointment as Executive Directors; Nick Hewson and Sir Michael Lyons who stand for reappointment as Non-Executive Directors; and John Tutte and Nicky Dulieu who stand for appointment as Non-Executive Directors, continue to be effective and demonstrate the appropriate commitment to their roles.
+All the Non-Executive Directors underwent an annual appraisal conducted by the Senior Independent Director.
+The Board confirms that Matthew Pratt and Barbara Richmond, who stand for reappointment as Executive Directors; Nick Hewson, Sir Michael Lyons and Nicky Dulieu who stand for reappointment as Non-Executive Directors; and Richard Akers who stands for appointment as Non-Executive Chairman, continue to be effective and demonstrate the appropriate commitment to their roles.

-The Executive Directors have formal service agreements and termination of their employment may be effective by 12 months’ notice given by the Company for John Tutte and Barbara Richmond and 6 months’ notice given by the Company for Matthew Pratt.
+The Executive Directors have formal service agreements and termination of their employment may be effective by 12 months’ notice given by the Company for Barbara Richmond and 6 months’ notice given by the Company for Matthew Pratt.

-In accordance with the UK Corporate Governance Code (the "Code"), all of the Directors will retire at the Annual General Meeting to be held on Friday, 6 November 2020 and, being eligible, offer themselves for reappointment, save for Vanda Murray who will be stepping down from the Board following the 2020 AGM.
+In accordance with the UK Corporate Governance Code (the “Code”), all of the Directors will retire at the Annual General Meeting to be held on Friday, 12 November 2021 and, being eligible and upon the recommendation of the Board, offer themselves for reappointment, save for John Tutte who will be stepping down from the Board on 15 September 2021.

 Powers of the Directors